Munawwar/flex-grid/README.md

 UNMAINTAINED: I don't recommend anymore, the bootstrap (and this repo's) approach of pre-creating 100s of CSS classes whether it ultimately used or not.
-Please check out my newer and copact approach https://github.com/Munawwar/flexbox-simplified
+Please check out my newer and compact approach https://github.com/Munawwar/flexbox-simplified

 # flex-grid